kr15h/projection-mapping-with-rpi/readme.md

-# We Make It 01
+# Projection Mapping with the Raspberry Pi

-Slides for the projection mapping with the Raspberry Pi workshop at Spektrum Berlin on 26 Mar 2016.
+Slides for the Projection Mapping with the Raspberry Pi workshop.

 Use the **Deckset** app to view the `slides.md` file.